Care and Propagation Information

 How to Propagate Euphorbia polygona ‘Snowflake’

 Euphorbia polygona ‘Snowflake’ is a prolific propagator, growing many offsets.
 Use care when removing these offsets.
-Follow the directions in this post to learn how to handle a cactus safely.
+Follow the directions in this post to learn how to handle sharp succulents safely.

 Using the tongs, gently pull one of the cylindrical stems away from the main cluster.
 If you are not able to break it off without pulling up the rest of the plant, use the knife to cut through the stem.